 Welcome to the ultimate guide to dialing in espresso for newbies, are you ready?

 Every espresso recipe should start off life on a piece of paper written up as a recipe; extracted, tasted, and constantly refined.

 Regardless of brewing style, the goal of brewing coffee is the same; to dissolve just the right amount soluble flavour and aromatic compounds into our brewing water at just the right strength to make it delicious.

 To control the rate of extraction and the final strength of our espresso, we must consider three basic parameters in our espresso recipe; dose, yield and time.

 These three parameters on their own have a huge impact on our extraction.
 To get the most delicious espresso, we must fully understand and control them to get the best possible outcome from the beans we have in our grinder.

 Every coffee will have its own recipe or set of numbers that will make it taste good.
-This is due in part to provenance (origin), climate, variety, processing method, roast degree, and equipment.
+This is due in part to provenance (origin), climate, variety, processing method, roast solubility, water source and equipment.

 For example, the perfect recipe for one Kenyan SL-28 coffee might not necessarily translate well to a different SL-28 variety coffee from the same region in Kenya.

 Let’s break down the recipe into its components.

 The dose or dosage refers to how much ground coffee is being used in our brewing system.